TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-sdk-net-error.md

 **449 Retry With**
 <br>This is an expected response that indicates that there were concurrent operations trying to modify the same document.
 It is safe to retry.
-If the error is happening during stored procedure executions, decreasing the degree of parallelism of the executions will also reduce the occurrence.
+If the error is happening during stored procedure executions, decreasing the degree of parallelism of the executions will also reduce the occurrence

 **404 Not found**
 <br>The HTTP status code 404 represents that the resource no longer exists.